 What the Media Gets Wrong About Surrogacy

-- Most surrogates bear no biological relation to the child they will carry
+- Most surrogates bear no biological relation to the child they will carry.

-- Most surrogates, especially first time surrogates, will work with an agency.
+- Most surrogates, especially first-time surrogates, will work with an agency.

-While it is possible for a woman to become a surrogate using her own egg, this form of surrogacy is very rare in practice.
-Known as ‘traditional surrogacy’, this method is rarely used and even more rarely distinguished in media reports.
-Part of the beauty of gestational surrogacy, the form in which the carrier has no genetic link to the child, is that she exhibits far fewer, if any, emotional hardships following the birth of the child.
+While it is possible for a woman to become a surrogate using her own egg, known as traditional surrogacy, this method is rarely used and distinguished in media reports.
+Part of the beauty of gestational surrogacy − where the carrier has no genetic link to the child – is that the surrogate exhibits far fewer, if any, emotional hardships following the birth of the child.

-Keep in mind that, by choosing to work with Growing Generations, you are engaging the support and assistance of a proven, respected program.
-We will help ensure your process is smooth and headline-free at every phase.
-We are proud of our complete surrogate support program that ensures you have everything you need in order to have a successful journey.
+By choosing to work with Growing Generations, you are engaging the support and assistance of a proven, respected program.
+We help ensure your process is smooth at every phase.
+We are proud of our support program that provides everything you need to have a successful journey.